Arsenal re-sign Dani Ceballos on loan from Real Madrid | Goal.com

 Goal understands that Arsenal will cover all of Ceballos' wages while he is north London and that the deal does not include an obligation to buy at the end of the campaign.

-The Gunners confirmed the midfielder will continue to wear the number eight shirt next season.
+The Gunners also confirmed the midfielder will continue to wear the number eight shirt next season.

-“Dani was an integral part of our team last season and finished the season in excellent form," said Arteta.
+“Dani was an integral part of our team last season and finished the season in excellent form," Arteta told the club's website.
 "I love Dani’s passion and commitment and he’s a highly skilful player.
 We’re all delighted to welcome him back and we look forward to seeing him pick up where he left off.”

 Gunners technical director Edu added: “We’re thrilled to have Dani back with us for the new season.
 We all know his qualities after an impressive 2019/2020 campaign, which ended with him playing a key role in our FA Cup success.
 We’re excited to add Dani to the list of quality players we are bringing in.”

+Having already arrived in the UK, Ceballos has already started his two-week quarantine period and will be available to face West Ham in their Premier League season opener on September 17.
+It is more likely, however, that his first involvement of the season will come away at Liverpool the following week

-Ceballos' arrival caps a positive few weeks in the transfer market for the north London club, having already recruited Willian and Gabriel this summer.
+Ceballos' return caps a positive few weeks in the transfer market for the north London club, having already recruited midfielder Willian from Chelsea and defender Gabriel from Lille this summer.

-They also got their 2020-21 campaign off to the perfect start with victory over Liverpool in the Community Shield at Wembley last weekend.
+They also got their 2020-21 campaign off to the perfect start with a penalty shootout victory over Premier League champions Liverpool in the Community Shield at Wembley last weekend.